Pradeep Singh | 14th Jan 2018

 I know what you may be thinking 🙂

-Yes, It’s not going to be profitable, but at least you can learn your first lesson for the cryptocurrency mining and expand based on your budget.
+Yes, It’s not going to be profitable, but at least you can learn your first lesson on the cryptocurrency mining and expand based on your budget.